isomerpages/moe-acsi/_our-departments/Mother Tongue/Mother Tongue.md

 IBDP students must take 3 Higher Level subjects and 3 Standard Level subjects.
 They must select 1 subject each from Groups 1 to 5.
 In selecting a subject from&nbsp;**Group 2: Language Acquisition**, the student may choose:

-Chinese B, English B, Malay B, Tamil B, Hindi B at Standard Level
+Chinese B, Malay B, Tamil B, Hindi B at Standard Level

 OR